-As much as we might fight it, the market sets the price.
+As much as we might fight it, the market sets the tradeline costs

-The reliability of the company and their efficient structure matters and it’s the reason you get paid less (for a longer period of time).
+The reliability of the company and its efficient structure matter.
+It’s the reason you get paid less (for a longer period of time).

 Here are the two questions you need to ask yourself before working with a company: 1) Does a fast nickel beat a slow dime?
 2) Are you really okay with illegitimacy?
-Once you’ve answered those questions, you’ll know exactly what to expect in terms of revenue.
+Once you’ve answered those questions, you’ll know exactly what to expect in terms of tradeline costs and revenue.

 2 thoughts on “Discussing tradeline costs from a card holder’s perspective.”

 My name is Michael Munns and I’m interested in your services.
 Would you please call me so I can ask a few questions about your services and set up with you.

 Have a great day!

 Please give us a call at 800-431-4741, email us at email@example.com or complete the registration form here: https://superiortradelines.com/start